Benzaiten: Bencaitian/Benzaiten

-Saraswati became the Chinese 辯才天 (Bencaitian) or "great eloquence deity" (大辯天).
-This became the Japanese 弁財天 (Benzaiten).
+“Saraswati” was borrowed into Chinese as “辯才天” (Bencaitian) or "great eloquence deity" (大辯天).
+This was then subsequently borrowed into Japanese as “弁財天” (Benzaiten).
 In East Asian Buddhism, she is one of the Twenty-Four Protective Deities (Chinese: 二十四諸天; pinyin: Èrshísì Zhūtiān).
-She remained associated with wealth, music, and eloquence and also took on aspects of a fierce protector of the state (due to the influence of the Golden Light Sutra which promises to protect a country where the sutra is chanted).
+She remained associated with wealth, music, and eloquence, and additionally began to be viewed as a fierce protector of the state (due to the influence of the Golden Light Sutra which promises to protect a country where the sutra is chanted).

-During the medieval period onwards, Benzaiten came to be associated or even conflated with a number of Buddhist and local deities, including the goddess Kisshōten whose role as goddess of fortune eventually became ascribed to Benzaiten in popular belief).
+During the medieval period onwards, Benzaiten came to be associated and sometimes conflated with a number of Buddhist and local deities, including the goddess Kisshōten, whose role as goddess of fortune eventually became ascribed to Benzaiten in popular belief.
 As such, she was eventually also worshiped as a bestower of monetary fortune and became part of the set of popular deities known as the Seven Lucky Gods (shichifukujin).

-Benzaiten is depicted a number of ways in Japanese art.
-She is often depicted holding a biwa (a traditional Japanese lute) similar to how Saraswati is depicted with a veena in Indian art, though she may also be portrayed wielding a sword and a wish-granting jewel (cintāmaṇi).
-An iconographic formula showing Benzaiten with eight arms holding a variety of weapons (based on the Golden Light Sutra) meanwhile is believed to derive from Durga's iconography.
+Benzaiten is depicted in various fashions in Japanese art.
+She is often shown holding a biwa, similar to how Saraswati is often depicted with a veena in Indian art, though she may also be portrayed wielding a sword and a wish-granting jewel (cintāmaṇi).
+An iconographic formula showing Benzaiten with eight arms holding a variety of weapons (based on the Golden Light Sutra) is believed to derive from Durga's iconography.
 As Uga Benzaiten, she may also be shown with Ugajin (a human-headed white snake) above her head.
-Lastly, she is also portrayed (albeit rarely) with the head of a snake or a dragon.
+She may be portrayed (albeit rarely) with the head of a snake or a dragon.

-Benzaiten's worship also spread to Taiwan during the Japanese colonial period, and she is still venerated in certain locations in Taiwan, such as the Xian Dong Yan temple in Keelung City.
+Benzaiten's worship spread to Taiwan during the Japanese colonial period, and she is still venerated in certain locations, such as the Xian Dong Yan temple in Keelung City.

 Esotericism

 In Japanese Buddhism, Benzaiten also developed various esoteric aspects.
-For example, in the Tendai school's Keiran shūyō shū 渓嵐拾葉 集 [Collection of Leaves Gathered in Tempestuous Brooks], a fourteenth century compendium, Benzaiten is associated with the three truths and the three contemplations in one thought, as well as various esoteric seed syllables, the unity of the two-world mandalas in the Susiddhi Dainichi (Vairocana Buddha), which represents the ultimate principle of enlightenment.
+In the Tendai school's Keiran shūyō shū (渓嵐拾葉 集; lit.
+“Collection of Leaves Gathered in Tempestuous Brooks”), a fourteenth century compendium, Benzaiten is associated with the three truths and the three contemplations in one thought, as well as various esoteric seed syllables, which represent the ultimate principle of enlightenment.

 Syncretism with Shinto kami

-Due to her status as a water deity, Benzaiten was also linked with nāgas, dragons, and snakes.
-Over time, Benzaiten became identified with the Japanese snake kami Ugajin.
-She also became identified with the kami Ichikishima-hime.

-Benzaiten was also adopted as a female kami in Shinto, with the name Ichikishima-hime-no-mikoto (市杵島姫命).
-This kami is one of three kami believed to be daughters of the sun goddess Amaterasu, the ancestress of the imperial family.
+Due to her status as a water deity, Benzaiten was linked with nāgas, dragons, and snakes.
+Over time, she became identified with Ichikishima-hime-no-mikoto (市杵島姫命), who is one of three kami believed to be daughters of the sun goddess Amaterasu.

-She is also believed by Tendai Buddhists to be the essence of the kami Ugajin, whose effigy she sometimes carries on her head together with a torii (see photo below).
-As a consequence, she is sometimes also known as Uga (宇賀) Benzaiten or Uga Benten.
+She is also believed by Tendai Buddhists to be the essence of the kami Ugajin, whose effigy she sometimes carries on her head together with a torii.
+Consequently, she is sometimes known as Uga (宇賀) Benzaiten or Uga Benten.